NOTE: Learners are introduced to the concept of object-oriented programming (OOP) in the new Bug World app.

 Example: OOP mirrors how the world works.

 OOP is an especially useful way of structuring code for large programs, like games!
 When playing a game, we can manipulate and control specific objects, like a character, without changing everything else.
-In Bug World, Learners will put this to the test and use Object-Oriented Programming concepts to modify games.
+In the Bug World game, learners will put this to the test and use Object-Oriented Programming concepts to modify games.

 Application: Object-oriented programming takes something very complicated and simplifies it by breaking it down.
 Pieces of code are categorized into logical, self-contained ‘objects’ that are each responsible for their own defined set of tasks in a program.

-Everything in Kodable’s Bug World is Object-Oriented Programming!
+Everything within the Bug World app is Object-Oriented Programming!
 In the practice levels, learners utilize OOP concepts like classes, subclasses, properties, and functions, to individually modify specific objects in the game.

 Why Use Object-Oriented Programming: Object Oriented Programming makes it easier to control the program by being able to compartmentalize- you can manipulate individual objects without changing everything, adding layers of complexity to the overall program and allows you to create exciting, dynamic programs with a lot of different, moving parts.